NVIDIA/JAX-Toolbox/docs/profiling.md

 missing detail in the annotations for CUDA graph nodes.
 This is shown by the magenta region in the figure above, and will be fixed in a future version of Nsight Systems.

-More complete annotations can be obtained by adding `--xla_gpu_graph_level=0` to the `XLA_FLAGS` environment variable when collecting the profile, which will disable the use of CUDA graphs.
+More complete annotations can be obtained by adding `--xla_gpu_enable_command_buffer=` to the `XLA_FLAGS` environment variable when collecting the profile, which will disable the use of CUDA graphs.
 Depending on the JAX program, you will probably see a small slowdown when graphs are disabled; it's worth keeping in mind the scale of this effect for your program.